 Ayurvedically speaking, dandelion increases Vata (Air + Space), while ginger increases Pitta (Fire + Water) and some Vata.
 To balance Kapha (Water + Earth), make it “bulletproof” by adding coconut milk, coconut oil, ghee and gelatin to add healthful fats and support my brain, skin, joints, and sustain energy.

 1 Tbsp ground roasted dandelion root (see below for roasting method)

 Pinch of dry ginger

-* Roast in a single layer in a 300F oven for 2+ hours (taste every hour to experience the deepening of flavour and decide what you like best – I stopped at 2 hours)
+- Roast in a single layer in a 300F oven for 2+ hours.
+Taste every hour to experience the deepening of flavour and decide what you like best – I stopped at 2 hour.

-* Grind until appropriate size for your coffee maker of choice (if using a regular coffee/spice grinder, there will be powdered bits and larger bits, but don’t worry, it still works in presses, manual drips, and infusers – BUT you don’t want sludge, so be careful not to grind too far, and use a filter if this becomes an issue)
+- Grind until appropriate size for your coffee maker of choice.
+If using a regular coffee/spice grinder, there will be powdered bits and larger bits.
+Don’t worry, it still works in presses, manual drips, and infusers.
+BUT, you don’t want sludge, so be careful not to grind too fine; use a filter if this becomes an issue.

 - Follow recipe ratios above, using @1 Tbsp dandelion per cup of water

 - Look at that pretty solid crema and enjoy your earthy, sweet non-coffee!